 This course reviews key elements of grammar and provides students with opportunities to discover and strengthen the impact of grammatical choices on their writing.
 Students will analyze and generate a variety of grammatical structures and rhetorical figures, read and discuss journal articles and web sites related to grammar and writing, and participate in a variety of writing activities to improve writing style.
 Recommended for English majors who want to teach K-12.
 Prerequisite: EN111 and EN112, or equivalent, with a grade of C or better.

-EN260+ Children's Literature 3 credits
+EN260+ Once Upon a Time: Exploring Children's Literature 3 credits